At Foundation Systems of Michigan, we recommend repairing damage done to your foundation by street creep with the TerraForce® Wall Anchor System.

 Unlike helical tiebacks, foundation wall anchors need only a small 1-in.-dia. hole to be drilled in your foundation wall for each anchor's steel rod to pass through.
 This is applicable for both poured concrete walls as well as concrete block walls.
 Once holes have been drilled, the steel rods are driven through the soil to meet up with the earth anchor holes made in the previous step.

 Inside each hole, a steel wall anchor is attached to the rod that was driven through your basement wall.
 Holes can then be filled with soil and covered with poured concrete to restore the garage slab to its original condition.
 Soil pressure keeps each earth anchor in a fixed position, allowing wall anchors and adjustment nuts to exert pressure on the foundation wall.
-A galvanized coating on all components ensures corrosion resistance.
+A triple-galvanized coating on all components ensures corrosion resistance.

 Inside your basement, a steel wall anchor plate fits over each protruding steel rod.
 Technicians will tighten a nut on the rod's threaded end to apply pressure against the foundation wall.
 The wall plate helps to distribute this clamping pressure.